 The Group is a contractor specialising in repair, maintenance, alteration and addition ("RMAA") works in Hong Kong.
 The Group undertook repair and maintenance services, involving the upkeep, restoration and improvement of existing buildings and facilities, including the services of re-roofing, external and internal walls refurbishment, floor screeding and retiling, spalling repair, scaffolding, repairing and replacement of windows and door, plastering, painting, improvement of fire services system, plumbing and drainage works and the Group also provided additional ancillary services, such as alteration and addition works of building layout and structural works, design of new structural works and checking of structural adequacy of existing constructions and interior decoration works to the existing premises.
+On 30 April 2024, the Group acquired 100% equity interest in Wonder Holdings Limited and its subsidiaries ("Wonder Group").
+Wonder Group is principally engaged in provision of contracting service for RMAA works and distributorship of building materials in Hong Kong.
 The ordinary shares of the Company (the "Share(s)") were successfully listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 31 March 2021 ("Listing").